List of colleges and universities censured by the American Association of University Professors

-This page includes colleges and universities that are currently censured by the American Association of University Professors, indicating " unsatisfactory conditions of academic freedom and tenure have been found to prevail at these institutions".
+This page includes colleges and universities that are currently censured by the American Association of University Professors, alleging "unsatisfactory conditions of academic freedom and tenure have been found to prevail at these institutions".

+History

 In 1930, the University of Mississippi, Mississippi State University and Mississippi University for Women, were placed on a list of "non-recommended" institutions, after Mississippi Governor Theodore Bilbo and member of the Ku Klux Klan fired the presidents of all three institutions as well as 179 faculty members.

-The censure list was officially created in 1938.
+The "censure list" was officially created in 1938.
 Between that year and 2002, 183 colleges and universities were placed on the list at various times.

-As of 2025, there are 58 institutions currently on AAUP's censure list, including the following institutions:
+As of 2025, there are 58 institutions currently on AAUP's censure list: